JanSuran03/tornado/README.md

 => nil
 ```

-This is how you can use more advanced selectors (pseudoclass selectors):
+This is how you can use more advanced selectors (pseudoclass selectors in this case, but for pseudoelement selectors, you can use the same syntax):

 ```clojure
 (-> (list [:#some-id {:padding (px 10)}